irinaBerendeeva87/python_api_autotests/README.md

-# Test Assignment for ACT
+# First Api autotests in Python

 ## Generating Test Reports in HTML with html-pytest
 1. Run the tests and generate a test report.